 - Yellow: Average

 - Red: Hardest

 Due to the way the fixtures are calculated, there is currently no fixture that is considered ‘very easy’.
-Conversely, Man City and Liverpool away are the only two fixtures are considered ‘hardest’.
+Interestingly, Man City away is the only fixture that is considered ‘hardest’.

 Fantasy Football Pundit Fixture Analysis